samthor/mobile-first/README.md

 * `device` controls the mock device used: currently, this supports "nexus5" and "iphone5".
 By default, `mobile-first` chooses a random device from its available devices.

-* The `orientation` attribute may be set to either "up", "down", "left" or "right".
-The default is "up", and this value will be changed as the user performs gestures on the device.

 * `width` may be set to explicitly control the width at which the `mobile-first` element shows a mock device.
-Below this width, this element will act as a boring `div` that just contains its content -- ideal for your users who are already on a mobile device!
+  Below this width, this element will act as a boring `div` that just contains its content—ideal for your users who are already on a mobile device!

 ### Bower